Jamie David, Director of Marketing & Mortgages

 - Credit history.
 Most lenders will require a good personal credit score as well as evidence that your business is creditworthy.
 There are lenders that may accept applicants with a less-than-perfect credit history, but they are few.

 - Current business situation.
 If your business is up and running, commercial lenders expect your business to be profitable and steady.
 You may need to provide your business plan and financial projections to ensure that you will be able to make your payments on time.
-Some lenders may have a minimum net worth requirement of about 100 to 200K.
-Funds need to be liquid, not in equity so RRSP, cash, stocks etc. ( Check this)
+Some lenders may have a minimum net worth requirement of about $100 to $200K.
+Funds need to be liquid, not in equity, so RRSP, cash, stocks etc.

 - Down payment.
 A higher down payment is expected of a commercial property.
 A typical down payment on a mixed property falls between 20-35%.
 A pure commercial property is typically higher, near 50%.
 Your risk profile directly determines the down payment that is required of you.